dwatteau/scummtr/releases/README.md

 Although the ScummTR tools can be built with a modern version of Microsoft Visual C++ (MSVC), we use an older release of [Mingw-W64](http://mingw-w64.org) for the official releases, in order to make sure Windows XP support remains OK.
 For the same reason, we don't enable too “modern” compiler settings on this environment.

-Live debug is not expected to happen with Windows release builds, so our default Win32 binaries are built in `Release` mode.
+Live debug is not expected to happen with Windows release builds, so the binaries are built in `Release` mode.

 ### MS-DOS (DJGPP)

 `Dockerfile.msdos` builds MS-DOS binaries thanks to [DJGPP](http://www.delorie.com/djgpp/).

+Live debug is not expected to happen here either, so `Release` mode is used too.

 Note that these binaries require a DOS Protected Mode Interface (DPMI) to properly run.